madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 but it works very well for us.

 Feature toggles are a more advanced way of dark launching.
-Simply wrap up your feature in a toggle and ensure it's disabled in production.
+Simply wrap up your feature in a toggle and ensure it is disabled in production.
 We tend to use feature toggles if a feature is a change to an existing feature or is provided by a URL already accessible to users.